 Wood Manufacturing Transformation Process:

-- Head Rig: the primary saw cuts the tree into sawn pieces.
+- Head Rig: The primary saw cuts the tree into sawn pieces.

-- Edging: removing irregular edges and defects from sawn pieces.
+- Edging: Removing irregular edges and defects from sawn pieces.

-- Trimming: the trimmer squares off the ends of lumber into uniform pieces based on market dimensions.
+- Trimming: The trimmer squares off the ends of lumber into uniform pieces based on market dimensions.

-- Stickering: lumber destined for dry production is stacked with spacers (known as stickers) that allow air to circulate within the stack.
+- Stickering: Lumber destined for dry production is stacked with spacers (known as stickers) that allow air to circulate within the stack.
 (Green product skips this stage).

-- Planing: smoothing the surface of each lumber piece and making its width and thickness uniform.
+- Planing: Smoothing the surface of each lumber piece and making its width and thickness uniform.

-- Grading: the process of assessing the characteristics of each lumber piece in order to assign its “grade” (quality).
+- Grading: The process of assessing the characteristics of each lumber piece in order to assign its “grade” (quality).

 The success of wood manufacturing rests on the mill’s ability to retain the wood’s quality throughout the manufacturing process.
-Wood continually loses or gains moisture until the amount it contains is in balance with the surrounding environment.
-The amount of moisture at that point is called the equilibrium moisture content (EMC) and this depends mainly on the RH and temperature of the surrounding air.
+Wood continually loses or gains moisture until its amount is in balance with the surrounding environment.
+The amount of moisture at that point is called the equilibrium moisture content (EMC) and depends mainly on the relative humidity and temperature of the surrounding air.

-While maintaining and controlling the RH and temperature levels in the kilns, lumber producers continuously measure and monitor the changes in the wood’s MC to eliminate the over-drying or under-drying of the wood.
-These MC measurements can apply to a whole stack of wood in the kiln, or to an individual spot-checked wood piece.
+While maintaining and controlling the relative humidity and temperature levels in the kilns, lumber producers continuously measure and monitor the changes in the wood’s moisture content to eliminate the over-drying or under-drying of the wood.
+These moisture content measurements can apply to a whole stack of wood in the kiln or to an individual spot-checked wood piece.

 The moisture content of wood must be constantly measured and controlled as wood will continually lose and gain moisture until it is in balance with the surrounding atmospheric conditions.
-The conclusion of our series, Wood Production, takes MC control to the installation site.
+The conclusion of our series, Wood Production, takes moisture content control to the installation site.